Take Action

 Activities

-1: Start by Signing up for the Learning Network
+1: Start by Joining the Coalition

 Facilitate increasing knowledge among all staff and board members about the history of racism and other forms of oppression (sexism, ableism, classism, ageism, xenophobia, anti-Semitism, etc.) at the national, local, and organizational levels.
+Invest time in understanding your local community, including assets and strengths as well as challenges that community members experience.

 Image